rmcs87/UnityUtils/EventManager/README.md

 ## How to use it

-The **EventManagerUtils** folder contains the **EventManager** and EventInfo classes.
+The **EventManagerUtils** folder contains the **EventManager** and **EventInfo** classes.
 You won't need to modify them, but if you want, explore them to understanding better what's going on.

 First in the Events folder you'll find the **EventNames.cs** .
 This enumaration contains the names of the events you shall use in your application.
 Edit it including your events names.

 Then for each Event you can create a Class containing all information about the event.
-These classes you created shall inherit from EventInfo class (examples can be found in Events folder).
-If you don't want to personalise the event, just use the EventInfo, as we will talk later.
-With the event names and our personalizes (or not) events, we can go on.
+These classes shall inherit from EventInfo one (examples can be found in Events folder).
+If you don't want to specialize the event, just use the EventInfo, as we will talk later.
+With the event names and our personalized (or not) events, we can go on.

 Now we need do register our listeners and trigger our events.
 To register a listener just call:
 ```c#
 EventManager.StartListening(EventNames.EventName1, EventListener1);
 ```
-This will guarantee that when EventNames.EventName1 is triggered, method EventListener1 will be called.
+This will guarantee that when EventNames.
+EventName1 is triggered, method EventListener1 will be called.
 Don't forget to include:

 ```c#
 using EventManagerUtils;